UPDATED: June 18, 2020

 Lens adapters allow you to mount a world of interesting glass to your Sony E-mount camera.
 There once was no complete guide to Sony lens adapters – so I built this one, and regularly update it.
 If you don’t already own lenses, then I would suggest looking at some vintage M42, Canon FD, and Nikon F lenses, which are easy to find and easy to adapt.
 One simple suggestion is the Nikon Series E 50mm f1.8 pancake lens – one of the best cheap pieces of glass out there.
 For a more artistic kind of lens, the Russian made Helios 44-2 58mm F2 is pretty amazing.
 If you do your research and are careful buying on eBay, you can have a full case of excellent lenses for the price of one modern lens.
 See The Complete Guide to Sony Lens Adapters.

-If you’re trying to use your auto-focus Canon EF lenses, consider the Sigma MC-11 or Metabones IV.
+If you’re trying to use auto-focus Canon EF lenses on your shiny Sony, consider the Sigma MC-11 or Metabones V adapters.

 If you would like to give autofocus to some inexpensive manual lenses, think about the Techart Pro Leica M to Sony E-mount adapter.
 This is a pretty interesting little device.
 You’ll have to adapt your lenses to Leica M first, but there are cheap options listed in the Guide.

-I do tend to stick with SanDisk for SD cards.
-That’s not my unequivocal endorsement, that’s just my experience.
-There are perfectly decent options from Sony and Lexar (and I have some older Lexar cards I still use in my GoPro3), but SanDisk hasn’t given me much reason to look around lately.
+I tend to stick with SanDisk for SD cards.
+That’s not my endorsement, that’s just my experience.
+There are perfectly decent options from Sony and Lexar (and I have some older Lexar cards I still use in my GoPro3), but SanDisk hasn’t given me reason to look around.

 For most people: